plynth/configdir/README.rst

 --------

 - Security |--| Environmental variables set on a Docker image or container are injectable outside the container.
+When forking a process, the environmental variables are often exposed to the new process.
 This means environmental variables are insecure for secrets like passwords or encryption keys.
 - Simplicity |--| ConfigDir is simple to parse.
 This makes it easy for any language to parse.
 It is particularly useful for shell interpreters like bash.